johngoddard/Speechify/README.md

 ###User Experience

 One of the primary goals of this project was to create a smooth, desktop-app like user experience in the browser.
-This was largely accomplished via the Redux architectural pattern, which made full page refreshes largely unnecessary.
+This was largely accomplished via the React/Redux architectural pattern, which made full page refreshes completely unnecessary.
 Further, when a user signs in, some key information -- like created playlists and their corresponding tracks -- is pre-fetched and loaded into the application's store.
-Because of this, AJAX requests are not needed when users perform certain common actions, like opening a playlist that they created.
+Because of this, AJAX requests are not needed when users perform certain common actions, like opening a playlist that they created, making those actions near instantaneous.

 Some user testing was also completed to fine-tune application layout and interactions.